bschatzow/home-assistant.io/source/_includes/common-tasks/snapshots.md

 ## Snapshots

 Snapshots are a backup of your Home Assistant and add-on data and configuration.
+They are not a backup of your OS.
 They are stored in a compressed archive file (.tar).
 Snapshots are made from the Supervisor Snapshot panel.
 There is also a service available which allows you to trigger the creation of a snapshot from an automation.
 Backups are stored in the /backup directory.

 A full snapshot includes the following directories: